CDCgov/trusted-intermediary/adr/009-docker.md

 ## Decision

-We will use the [Docker](https://docs.docker.com/get-started/overview/) for containerization of our application.
+We will use [Docker](https://docs.docker.com/get-started/overview/) for containerization of our application.

 ## Status